Enlightenment Studio

 In a time when traditional iconography is often undervalued, we felt called to create a space dedicated to refined Thangka painting —grounded in authentic lineage, precise symbolism, contemplative intention and artistic infusion.
 A visual narration through sacred imagery: you are here to witness thangkas, that are the disciplined composition of emblems, attributes, proportions, and sacred geometry that serve the path of Buddhist practice.
 Here, we create an environment where you can engage with these works in a meaningful and informed way.

-Our gallery is more than a place to view Thangka; it is a quiet reflection of the Buddha’s words, offering gentle guidance on the path toward Awakening.
+Our gallery is more than a place to view Thangka; it is a quiet reflection of the Buddha’s words, the path toward Awakening.

 Our Location